 The full version of SAS 9.4 is available on PCs in the computer labs SH003 and KH202.
 It is also available on the terminal server windows.wpi.edu.
-In my class demonstrations, I will be using SAS 9.4.
+In class demonstrations, and in labs, we will be using SAS 9.4.